 Takeaway.com has completed several acquisitions during the periods under review (see "-Acquisitions and divestitures"), and such transactions have resulted in the recognition of a significant amount of goodwill and other intangible assets, which largely arises from the excess of the purchase price over the fair value of the identifiable assets and liabilities acquired.
-The carrying amount of goodwill at 30 June 2019 was €1,088.5 million, which relates to goodwill arising from the acquisition of the German Delivery Hero Businesses and at 31 December 2018 was €128.2 million (31 December 2017: €62.3 million), which primarily relates to goodwill arising from the acquisition of 10bis and other smaller acquisitions in Bulgaria, Romania and Switzerland.
-The carrying amount of intangible assets other than goodwill at 30 June 2019 was €386.8 million, which also primarily arises from the acquisition of the German Delivery Hero Businesses and at 31 December 2018 was €126.8 million (31 December 2017: €24.1 million), which also primarily arises from the acquisition of 10bis and, specifically, is due to consumer relationships, restaurant databases, 10bis's technology platform and brand value.
+The carrying amount of goodwill at 30 June 2019 was \in 1,088.5 million, which relates to goodwill arising from the acquisition of the German Delivery Hero Businesses and at 31 December 2018 was \in 128.2 million (31 December 2017: \in 62.3 million), which primarily relates to goodwill arising from the acquisitions in Bulgaria, Romania and Switzerland.
+The carrying amount of intangible assets other than goodwill at 30 June 2019 was \in 386.8 million, which also primarily arises from the acquisition of the German Delivery Hero Businesses and at 31 December 2017: \notin 24.1 million), which also primarily arises from the acquisition, which also primarily arises from the acquisition of 10bis and, specifically, is due to consumer relationships, restaurant databases, 10bis's technology platform and brand value.

 The carrying amounts of the assets of Takeaway.com are reviewed at each reporting date to determine whether there is any indication of impairment.
 If an indication of impairment exists, then the recoverable amount of the asset is estimated.
 Goodwill is tested annually for impairment and whenever an impairment trigger is otherwise identified.
 For intangible assets other than goodwill, an impairment test is carried out on the intangible asset where there is an indication of impairment during the year.
-The application of impairment tests involves significant management judgment, including the identification of cash generating units, assigning assets and liabilities to cash generating units, assigning goodwill to cash generating units, and determining the fair value of each reporting unit.
-The judgment in estimating the fair value of cash generating units includes estimating future cash flows, determining appropriate discount rates and making other assumptions.
+The application of impairment tests involves significant management judgment, including the identification of cash generating units, assigning assets and liabilities to cash generating units, assigning goodwill to cash generating units includes estimating future cash flows, determining appropriate discount rates and making other assumptions.
 See Notes 2 and 11 to the IFRS 2018 Consolidated Financial Statements.
 Any impairment losses that arise are recognized in Takeaway.com's profit and loss statement.
 Due to the high carrying value of goodwill and other intangible assets, any impairment related to either of them could have a significant impact on Takeaway.com's financial results in any period in which such impairment is required to be recognized.